Idaho Medicaid & Incontinence Supplies

 First, you need to visit a doctor and get a diagnosis for incontinence.
 Only a diagnosis from a doctor confirms that the products are medically necessary.
 Once a doctor has diagnosed the incontinence, you may be eligible to get products with your benefits.

-- Provide a little information by phone or online
+- Provide your information by phone or sign up online

 - We’ll contact your doctor and complete the paperwork required by Medicaid